 Read more

-...have a rich background in a rigorous liberal arts education that would enable me to tutor in a diverse range of subjects, as well as guide students to think more critically, read more closely, and write more crisply and powerfully.
+...write more crisply and powerfully.
 My legal education and experience have further enhanced these skills.
 Most importantly, I love learning and have come realize that it is my vocation to share and impart that love of learning in others.
-As...
+As beautifully put by Roman Stoic philosopher Seneca in his moral epistles: "[P]art of the joy in learning is that it puts me in a position to teach; nothing, however outstanding and however helpful, will ever...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best 9th Grade tutors in Lenexa, KS work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best 9th Grade tutors in Hampton, VA work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored 9th Grade lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.